Discovering Southwest Crete

-Crete is the last island I visited during my Greek island tour.
-It’s by far the largest but also one of the Greek islands that never really appealed to me, mainly because of it’s party reputation.
+It’s by far the largest but also one of the Greek islands that never really appealed to me – mainly because of its party reputation.
 I needed to prove myself wrong and discover the best that Crete has to offer.
+And that is exactly what I found.

 Once arrived, we rented a car.
 Needless to say, this is a must in crete if you want to visit the best parts.
 From the airport (Heraklion) we drove past the coast towards Rethimno and continued our way towards the southwest.
 One of the main reasons that I wanted to see this part of Crete, is because of it’s amazing scenery, a lack of tourist and lot’s to tell you guys about!
 When you drive towards the southwest, you will be surprised about how green Crete can be!